 - You tell yourself that it shouldn't cause that much fear.

-- You see the object that causes fear and experience severe anxiety.
+- You see the object that causes fear and experience anxiety.

-Your fear is now reinforced – your brain tells yourself that it really IS something that you should fear, and you become more likely to fear the object next time.
+- Your fear is now reinforced – your brain is convinced that your response is justified.
+That it really IS something that you should fear.
+This reinforcement causes you to become more likely to fear the object or event next time.

-Fear causes more fear, because fear tells yourself that you're right to fear it.
+Fear causes more fear because fear tells your mind that you're right to fear it.
 Your brain convinces you that you must be afraid of something very real, because otherwise why would you experience that much fear?
 In the end, every time you encounter your phobia (even if it's just in a dream), your fear of that stimulus becomes even more pronounced.

 How Common is it to Experience a Phobia?